gkarakou/systemd-denotify/README.md

 set noswapfile
 </pre>
-Do this only if you own a ups, you have been warned.
+You can expect data corruption if you dont have a ups, you have been warned.

 Though this module is pypi ready i found it really tedious to install all the dependencies from pip.